CLI Reference

 # Start on default port

-zil web
+zil serve

-zil web --port 3000
+zil serve --port 3000 --host 0.0.0.0

-# Start with tracing enabled
+# With tracing

 Build and run the agent in a Docker container, replicating the production environment locally: